 - significant evidence, not previously considered, relating to the site's merit

-The Inventory of Historic Battlefields is a list of sites that meet the criteria for defining national importance, as set out in the Scottish Historic Environment Policy 2011.
+The Inventory of Historic Battlefields is a list of sites that meet the criteria for defining national importance, as set out in the Designation Policy and Selection Guidance 2019.

 A battlefield is defined as an area of land over which a battle was fought or significant activities relating to a battle occurred.
 A battle is a combative engagement involving wholly or largely military forces with the aim of inflicting lethal force on an opposing army.

-We assess the national importance of battlefields against three main selection criteria:
+We assess the national importance of battlefields against three main headings:

 It must also be possible to define the battlefield site on a modern map with a reasonable degree of accuracy.